ramesh-analytics-dev/Predix-maintenance/README.md

 npm run dev
 ```

-The application will be available at:
+The application will normally be available at:

 ```text
 http://localhost:5173